GitauHarrison/notes/linode/buy_domain.md

 ### Add Additional DNS Records

 If you are familiar with [Twilio Sendgrid](https://sendgrid.com/), you probably know that it is a cloud-based email service.
 There is a good chance that using the Flask-mail package may give you authentication and email credibility issues.
 This package works exceptionally well during testing, but on a live production server, receiving emails may fail.
-Thankfully, our current setup work find and you do not have to worry about this.
+Thankfully, our current setup works fine and you do not have to worry about this.
 I want to show you how you can configure an email service such as SendGrid to work with your new domain name.

 This section will show you how to **receive** emails within a Flask application.
 If you want to learn how you can **send** emails from a Python Flask application, you can check this [other comprehensive tutorial](/twilio_sendgrid.md) to learn more.
 I recommend that you begin with this tutorial before you can continue.

 I need to authenticate my domain name with Twilio SendGrid so that the service can send and receive emails on my behalf.
-You can check the [Twilio SendGrid documentation](https://docs.sendgrid.com/ui/account-and-settings/how-to-set-up-domain-authentication) to learn more.

 First, I need to [login](https://app.sendgrid.com/) to my SendGrid account.
 Once authenticated, check the sidebar on the left of the dashboard and click on "Settings".
 You will see a section called "Sender Authentication".

 ![Sender authentication](/images/linode/buy_domain/sendgrid_sender_authentication.png)